argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 ---
-description: Get started with Argilla in under 10 minutes
+description: Get started with Argilla in less 10 minutes
 ---

 # Quickstart